Sumobot Challenge

 A Sumo Bot must fit within a square box of 25cm X 25cm with unlimited height.
 Bot may expand in size after a match begins, but must not physically separate into pieces, and must remain a single centralized bot.
 Bots violating these restrictions shall lose the match.
 Screws, nuts, and other robot parts with a total mass of less than 5 grams falling off from a robot's body shall not cause the loss of match.

-• The bot can be autonomous or manually controlled using a Remote-control system in accordance to IFES regulations, and regulated by tournament officials.
+- The bot must be fully autonomous in accordance to WORSO regulations, and regulated by tournament officials.
 75Mhz controllers are specifically prohibited.
 All remote controls must be digitally-mated pairs.
 Remote control robots start on a signal from the tournament official.

 4.2.0.
 Activation and Deactivation